MariaAvdeeva/MouseEmbryoSimulator/README.md

 # MouseEmbryoSimulator
 This repository contains code to simulate the first mammalian cell fate decision when trophectoderm (TE) cells segregate from inner cell mass (ICM) cells in the early mouse embryo.

 Here, we chose CDX2 as a marker of TE and another transcription factor SOX2 as a marker of ICM and study their dynamics together with an upstream transcriptional regulator YAP.
 We collected live imaging data for embryos between 8- and 32-cell stages, relevant for this cell fate decision.
-Our dataset includes pairwise YAP-CDX2 and YAP-SOX2 observations which we use to model the regulation of these key fate determinants by YAP.
+Our dataset includes pairwise YAP-CDX2 and YAP-SOX2 observations which we use to model the regulation of the key fate determinants by YAP.
 We use the pairwise data to model dynamics of every cell in an embryo in the YAP-SOX2-CDX2 phase space via dynamic Bayesian networks (DBNs).
 The models can be used to provide posterior distributions on relevant variables or simulate dynamics of an embryo between 8 and 32 cell stages taking the lineage relationships into account.

 Here is the structure of this repository.